Shenwei625/ZFP821_Pipeline/README.md

 # ZFP821_Pipeline

-Analysis Pipeline Code for the ZFP821 Project
+This repository contains analysis pipelines for RNA-seq, ChIP-seq, and ATAC-seq data from the ZFP821 project, covering preprocessing, alignment, quality control, and downstream analyses.

 ## Requirements

 Operating system:
 - Linux (tested on Ubuntu 20.04)